Medical Device SBOMs: Best Practices, FAQs, and Examples

 How do you recommend we distribute our SBOM? 🔗

-For most early stage startups, we recommend starting with a very simple approach: Maintain all of your SBOMs for each version of your software in a “Manufacturer-managed Repository”.
+For early stage startups with limited resources, we recommend starting with a very simple approach: Maintain all of your SBOMs for each version of your software in a “Manufacturer-managed Repository”.
 (E.g., these can be release artifacts stored in GitHub with your built system images.)
 Then, include an email address in your user manual where manufacturers can request the SBOM for a particular version of the software.
-We’d then react to customer feedback before adopting a more complex distribution method.
+We’d then react to customer or FDA feedback before adopting a more complex distribution method.

 Vulnerability Monitoring 🔗